Alectus/Sim-MP4-CPU/README.md

 https://www.instructables.com/Simplest-4-Bit-TTL-CPU/

-It is made with Simulide and more background is in this topic, reply 18-29
+It is made with Simulide version 0.4.14, more background is in this topic, reply 18-29

 https://simulide.forumotion.com/t143p25-74hc181-alu-8-bit